OUDSL/omeka-guide/index.md

 *Note: Three out of four of the tab relate to metadata or "data about data".
 Metadata is information about the item you are uploading.
 You need good metadata to ensure that the item you upload is identifiable and discoverable.*

-For the purpose of this tutorial, we will upload and describe a historical baseball card from the Library of Congress's collections.
+For the purpose of this tutorial, we will upload and describe a historic baseball card from the Library of Congress's collections.
 We selected this item because the LOC has already provided most of the metadata we need and the item is in the public domain, which means we do not need to worry about copyright restrictions.

 [We will use the baseball card of Detroit Tigers player, Ty Cobb, for this example](http://www.loc.gov/pictures/collection/bbc/item/2007685675/).
 You can also [search through the collection](http://www.loc.gov/pictures/collection/bbc/) for other cards if you would prefer to add a different player.